- Studying Law at Yale

 The Yale Center for the Study of Globalization supports teaching and research on globalization, helps to enrich debate on the subject through workshops, conferences, and lectures, and responds quickly to important events by organizing timely public programs that bring together individuals from the University community with individuals active in the policy arena.
 The Center also serves the community by inviting key leaders in international affairs to come to Yale to present major public addresses.

-The Jackson Institute for Global Affairs is a principal driver of Yale University’s efforts to internationalize its teaching curriculum, to attract the most talented students and scholars to Yale from around the world, and to deepen the University's engagement abroad.
+The Jackson School of Global Affairs is a principal driver of Yale University’s efforts to internationalize its teaching curriculum, to attract the most talented students and scholars to Yale from around the world, and to deepen the University's engagement abroad.
 Its mission is to institutionalize the teaching of global affairs throughout the University and to inspire and prepare Yale students for global citizenship and leadership.

 The Yale Africa Initiative